hanjingo/doc/OTHERS/en_zh_dictionary.md

 > 1 be entitled or appointed to act or speak for (someone), especially in an official capacity.
 2 constitute; amount to.
 3 depict (a particular subject) in a work of art.
 4 state or point out clearly.
 >
-> SYN(表现，描述，描绘): act out, delineate, depict, describe, draw, enact, exhibit, illustrate, paint, picture, portray, show.
+> SYN(vt.表现，描述，描绘): act out, delineate, depict, describe, draw, enact, exhibit, illustrate, paint, picture, portray, show.
 >
-> SYN(代表，体现): embody, epitomize, exemplify, incarnate, personify, stand for, symbolize.
+> SYN(vt.代表，体现): embody, epitomize, exemplify, incarnate, personify, stand for, symbolize.
 >
-> SYN(陈述）：be an example of, express, present, speak for.
+> SYN(vt.陈述)：be an example of, express, present, speak for.
 >
 > Ex: for purposes of litigation, an infant can and must be represented by an adult.
 >